-My husband loves curry.
-Stinky, odorous Indian food in all its glory.
+My husband loves curry… in all it’s lovely and vibrant but odorous glory.
 But it makes our instant pot sealing ring stink.
 And sometimes BBQ leaves this weird lingering smell that I can’t handle.
 Or that time my husband asked me what was on fire.

 “Oh, nothing, just the smell of the Instant Pot ring after cooking some really garlic-y bone broth.
 No big deal.”

 We’ve dealt with our fair share of smells.
 And while most of the time it doesn’t transfer to the flavor of the next dish, I would rather not find out the one time it does.

 Need more solutions to Instant Pot Problems?
 Be sure to save our Resource Guide for Instant Pot Users here.

 7+ surprising ways to get an Instant Pot sealing ring odor-free

 Affiliate links provided, we may receive a commission.

 Your pot, in general, could use a good cleaning from time to time, but the ring more so than the rest.

 You can actually steam clean it inside of your instant pot with baking soda and lemon rinds for 1 to 2 minutes.
 I also sometimes take a lemon I have finished squeezing and rub it on the interior of my pot when I have a hard to cleaning something on the stainless steel.

 When it’s done, you will want to air dry everything.